 - Pinterest: Crafters can on Pinterest through Pinterest Shopping.

-- Pros: Pinterest continues to be a high traffic site.
+- Pro: Pinterest continues to be a high traffic site.

-- Cons: You’ll still need a site for users to actually purchase through.
+- Con: You’ll still need a site for users to actually purchase through.

 - Cost: Using Pinterest Shopping features are free.